Francis Cammaerts: Arrest and release

 Despite his meticulous care for security, on 13 August 1944, two days before the Allied Operation Dragoon landings in southern France, Cammaerts, Xan Fielding, an SOE agent who had previously operated in Crete, and a French officer, Christian Sorensen, were arrested at a roadblock by the Gestapo at Digne-les-Bains.
 Cammaerts had received a large amount of money for operations which he divided among the three of them, an action that would prove a mistake.
 Entering Digne by automobile, they came upon a German checkpoint.
 Under questioning, Fielding denied knowing the other two, but a young German civilian examining their forged identity papers noticed that the serial numbers of the money each of them carried was in the same series, thus indicating a connection among them.
 The three were taken to Digne prison and roughly interrogated.
 They claimed they were involved in black marketing to account for the money.
-The Germans apparently did not know they had captured Cammaerts, the most important SOE agent in southeastern France, but decided to execute the three suspecting they were associated with the French resistance. m.
+The Germans apparently did not know they had captured Cammaerts, the most important SOE agent in southeastern France, but decided to execute the three suspecting they were associated with the French resistance.

 On August 17, Krystyna Skarbek, a.k.a.
 Christine Granville, a Polish-born SOE operative and Cammaerts' lover, managed to get Cammaerts and the others released.
 She confronted two collaborators, Albert Schenck, a French liaison officer to the Gestapo, and Max Waem, a Belgian interpreter for the Gestapo, telling them that American troops would arrive within hours and that if they did not co-operate she would ensure the pair were handed over to an avenging mob of French citizenry.
 The collaborators agreed to the release of Cammaerts, Fielding and their French colleague, on condition of the payment of a two million franc ransom, which Skarbek obtained by an airdrop from London.
 The three SOE agents were to be executed on the evening of the day that Skarbek negotiated their release.
 The rescue of Cammaerts is fictionalized in the last episode of the British television show Wish Me Luck.